ARC 3.5m | DIS

 The telescope is focused by inspection of images on the DIS slitviewer.
 Because the slitviewer focus varies across the field of view, it is important to place an object near the slit for focusing purposes.
 Generally, focusing is most efficiently accomplished by letting the Observing Specialist focus the telescope.
 They can run the DIS focus script to expedite the process and provide a current seeing estimate.

-As with all instruments monitoring focus is advisable, as it will change over the course of the night, especially at the beginning of the night before the telescope has reached equilibrium.
+As with all instruments, monitoring focus is advisable.
+It will change over the course of the night, especially at the beginning of the night before the telescope has reached equilibrium.